Buying a Rental or Income Property in BC – What You Need to Know

 Whether you are planning on buying a Victoria condo or house that can generate rental income, or are thinking about creating a rentable secondary suite in your existing home, there are a few things you should know before you become a landlord in British Columbia.

-As a starting point, it’s important to familiarize yourself with the Residential Tenancy Act of BC and BC tenancy law and rental agreements.
+As a starting point, familiarize yourself with the Residential Tenancy Act of BC and BC tenancy law and rental agreements.
 There are rules for landlords when it comes to damage deposits, access to the unit, rent increases, evictions and ending a tenancy.
 It is important to understand and follow the rules; failure to do so could result in you having to compensate the tenant for up 12 months of rent.

-Here are some of the most common questions we get from buyers who are considering purchasing an income property or owners who are considering buying a home with a rental suite in the Victoria area:
+Here are some of the most common questions we get from home buyers who are considering purchasing an income property or owners who are considering buying a home with a rental suite in the Victoria area:

 Q. I am moving to Victoria, but the home I would like to buy is currently rented out.
 What do I need to do to make sure the tenant is notified and has moved out before we close?